miércoles, 17 de noviembre de 2010

 Malolactic fermentation: is the natural or artificial introduction of a specific bacteria, that will cause white wines to taste creamy or buttery.

-: will cause wines to take on a vanilla or nutty flavor.
+Aging in oak: will cause wines to take on a vanilla or nutty flavor.

 Your own opinion: Don't worry if your preferences are different from those of other people around you.
 Everyone has their own tastes and the exciting thing about wine tasting is discovering exactly what your tastes are.